JakeLevere/ai-local-app/README.md

 3. Set required environment variables:
    - `OPENAI_API_KEY` – your OpenAI API key.
    - `PORT` – optional.
 Overrides the default `3000` port for the local server.
+   - `APP_LOGIN_PASSWORD` – optional.
+Sets the password required to unlock the interface.
+Defaults to `password`.
    4. Start the desktop app with `npm start`.
 This launches Electron using `main.js`.

 ## Project Files

 `main.js` is the Electron entry point.
 It starts a local Express server and then loads `index.html` from the project root.
 An earlier version of the interface has been removed and is no longer included.

+## Login

+On startup the interface is hidden behind a login overlay.
+Enter the password set in `APP_LOGIN_PASSWORD` (defaults to `password`) to reveal the panels.
+The left and right sidebars along with the top and bottom panels animate outward once the correct password is submitted.

 ## Adding Programs